Click on each question to expand, if we happened to miss something, please contact us directly.

 No, part of the success of independent living is preparing and cooking meals on your own.
 Therefore there is not a meal program, but students are encouraged to prepare food together and share meals at potluck dinners.

 We offer a warm, family-like environment where students can come to study, get academic support, play games, prepare for interviews, have group activity sessions and more!
-Our facility focuses on being inclusive, with positive and individualized support.
-It is a keyed entry in a secure building, so you know that your students are safe with us.
+Our center focuses on being inclusive, with positive and individualized support.

 What kinds of students are most successful in your program?